AustenLamacraft/academic-kickstart/content/post/quantum-circuits-1/index.md

 {{% callout note %}}

 [Singular value decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition) (SVD) is an example of [matrix factorization](https://en.wikipedia.org/wiki/Matrix_decomposition), in which a matrix $M$ is written as a product of matrices of specific form.
-SVD corresponds to the factorization
+In particular, SVD corresponds to the factorization

 $$
 M = U\Sigma V